-What to Expect After a DUI Arrest
+What to Expect After a DUI or OWI Arrest in Indiana

-Implied Consent and Chemical Testing
+Implied Consent and Chemical Testing After a DUI Arrest

-Arrest and Processing
+Arrest and Jail Processing After a DUI or OWI

 Chemical testing is one of the first things done after your arrest because authorities want to capture evidence of alcohol consumption before it fades from your body.
 A drunk driving arrest typically results in you spending a few hours or a couple of days in the local jail.
 The processing officer will record your personal information, take your picture, and collect your fingerprints.